RaySmith1/cerner-appliance-build-lubuntu/README.md

 ## Overview

 This GIT repository provides the automation instructions for installing Lubuntu 18.04 LTS onto a Cerner Connectivity Engine.
 This generic build/image can be used to remove all propriatray information from the Cerner Connectivity Engine converting it into a functional gerneric Linux system.
 This is useful when discarding or selling the hardware.

+> **NOTE**: Since version 3 Cerner Connectivity Engines are EoL/EoS, sellers can use this process to extend the usefulness of the CCE3 hardware.
+Please keep in mind, the CCE3 hardware is a 10-year old design (introduced in 2011-12) and has not been manufactured for the last 5-years (2015-16).

 -----